microsoft/VFSForGit/Atomic.md

 WritePlaceholderFile:

--   Fopen() fails to create a file
+-   fopen() fails to create a file

     -   This is retriable today as a second attempt should see the IsEmpty bit on the parent directory and call WritePlaceholderFile again.

--   Ftruncate fails to expand the file to the correct size (or is never reached because of a crash)
+-   ftruncate() fails to expand the file to the correct size (or is never reached because of a crash)

     -   We have an incomplete placeholder file in the virtualization root